smartlegionlab/smartlegionlab/README.md

 ---

 I'm a Software Architect, developer, and independent researcher.
-Author of four groundbreaking paradigms in computer security, information theory, deterministic systems, and structural-statistical methods for NP-complete problems.
+Author of three paradigms in computer security, information theory, deterministic systems, and structural-statistical methods for NP-complete problems.

 ---